Jo-Minken/Practice/Interview/Ruby and Rails.md

   - `collect`: Is an alias of `.map` and does the same thing.

-- Mention what the difference is between false and nil in Ruby?
+- Mention what the difference is between false and nil in Ruby?<br>
   False indicates a Boolean datatype, while Nil is not a data type, it have an object_id 4.

-- Mention what is the difference between String and Symbol?
+- Mention what is the difference between String and Symbol?<br>
   They both act in the same way only they differ in their behaviors which are opposite to each other.
 The difference lies in the object_id, memory and process tune when they are used together.
 Symbol belongs to the category of immutable objects whereas Strings are considered as mutable objects.

   - In Ruby string is mutable but a Symbol is immutable